JGedff/Arkanoid/README.md

 # Arkanoid
-Made with java for Wndows USERS
+Made with java ONLY for WINDOWS users